 Weekends are the perfect time to relax with friends and family and unwind from the tough work week.
 Take at least one day over the weekend and plan an outdoor activity.
 You can choose how immersed in nature you become.
 Whether you want to play croquet with some friends or spend a few hours learning how to fish at a local river or lake, any time spent outside is time well spent.
 If you try a variety of activities, you may even find a new favorite hobby.
 Whichever you choose, you will ultimately still end up outdoors enjoying the benefits of Mother Nature.

 Plan a Camping Trip

-Camping is an excellent way to reconnect with nature and recharge your batteries.
+Planning a camping trip is an excellent way to reconnect with nature and recharge your batteries.
 Contrary to popular belief, you don’t even have to wait until summer to camp: you can go camping in any season.
 Camping offers a wide variety of different activities to participate in, and camping is especially fun for kids.
-Taking a weekend to rough it in the woods can be an excellent way to get in touch with nature and the great outdoors.
+Taking a weekend to hang out at a campsite or hike through the woods can be an excellent way to get in touch with nature and the great outdoors.